How Can Optical Communications Shape the Future of Deep Space Communications? A Survey

-Based on studies provided in~\cite{reinhart2017enabling,alhilal2019sky,hurd2006exo}, we demonstrate in Fig.~\ref{ScaNnetwork} the vision for the {IPN architecture.} Currently, through RF links, Mars and the Moon elements have merely an access to the main Earth network.
+Based on~\cite{reinhart2017enabling,alhilal2019sky,hurd2006exo}, we demonstrate in Fig.~\ref{ScaNnetwork} the vision for the {IPN architecture.} Currently, through RF links, Mars and Lunar entities have merely access to the main Earth network.
 In the future, however, planets will have their own networks, and the IPN will become a network of networks.
-Each planet, as depicted in Fig.~\ref{ScaNnetwork}, will have a dedicated relay that offers a continuous connection to Earth through optical and RF-based links, referred to as a trunk links~\cite{reinhart2017enabling}.
-Local services between planet elements are to be made possible through other, more available, optical and RF-based, links referred to as proximity links.
+Each planet, as depicted in Fig.~\ref{ScaNnetwork}, will have a dedicated relay that offers a continuous connection to Earth through optical and RF-based links, referred to as trunk links~\cite{reinhart2017enabling}.
+Local services between planet elements are to be made possible through other, more available, optical and RF-based links, referred to as proximity links.
 The orbiting satellites around Mars, Mars Atmospheric and Volatile EvolutioN (\acrshort{maven}) and Mars Odyssey, shown in the figure, are all part of the current Mars relay system.
 They are displayed to demonstrate Earth-Mars uplink and downlink communications.
-Terminal satellites may act as a link to convert optical signals to RF and vise versa; providing a significant advantage in overcoming atmospheric effects~\cite{hurd2006exo}.
-To avoid interplanetary link unavailability due to obstruction and Sun-Earth conjunction, spare interplanetary communications links through spacecrafts located at Lagrangian points are to be included~\cite{alhilal2019sky}.
+Terminal satellites may act as a link to convert optical signals to RF and vice versa providing a significant advantage in overcoming atmospheric effects~\cite{hurd2006exo}.
+To avoid interplanetary link unavailability due to {obstruction} and Sun-Earth conjunction, spare interplanetary communications links through spacecrafts located at Lagrangian points are to be included~\cite{alhilal2019sky}.